|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Filipino Pancit as a recipe is a little confusing, as it is the name of the dish and also one of the ingredients.
-Pancit is the word for noodles and to add to the confusion there are different types of Pancit, with Pancit Canton—egg noodles, Pancit Bihon—rice noodles and Pancit Miki—thick egg noodles.
+Pancit is both the name of the dish and also one of the ingredients.
+Pancit is the word for "noodles" and there are different types of pancit, with pancit Canton—egg noodles, pancit Bihon—rice noodles and pancit Miki—thick egg noodles.

-As with most noodle dishes, the vegetables are stir-fried quickly to retain all they goodness, color and snap, that is the same here.
-You choose what you like, but traditionally there will be sliced cabbage, thin slivers of carrots, bell peppers and onions as a starting point.
+As with most noodle dishes, the vegetables are stir-fried quickly to retain all the goodness, color, and snap, that is the same here.
+You choose what you like, but traditionally there will be sliced cabbage, thin slivers of carrots, bell peppers, and onions as a starting point.